 Today, business is global.
 That’s why our Full-Time MBA program has worldwide reach.

-In 2015, Forbes magazine ranked the UGA MBA Program #36 for return on investment.
+In 2017, Forbes magazine ranked the Georgia MBA Program in the top 50 for return on investment.
 We offer a top quality education at an affordable price because we know that value and return matter, especially for international applicants.

 We understand how daunting and confusing it can be to apply to a U.S. graduate program.
 We realize that you may have specific questions about our academic requirements and financial aid options, among other things.
 We hope the information on this page, and other pages of our site, provides you with the information you need.

 Follow our basic application procedure and deadlines and consider applying as early as possible.
-The final deadline for international applicants is January 10th.
+To be considered, international applicants must apply during the first three rounds.
 All admitted applicants receive notification of any merit aid awards at the time of acceptance, and we will guide you through the visa process and preparing to come to the U.S.

 If you are accepted into the program, we will require certified copies (not photocopies) of your academic records from the institutions of higher learning you attended.
 If your records are not in English, a certified translation is also required.

 The University of Georgia Graduate School accepts either a four-year bachelor's degree, a three-year bachelor's plus a master's degree, or a three-year bachelor's plus the completion of the first year of a master's program from a recognized institution.
 Please refer to the UGA Graduate School website for more information about degree equivalencies.